Skip to main content

 • Construction Services, Afghanistan.
 Tribunal Chair and Arbitrator appointed by international parties under ICDR rules to decide claims arising out of contracts for construction of barracks and other facilities in Afghanistan.

 • Power Plant Conversion, Pennsylvania.
-Tribunal Chair and Arbitrator appointed by the parties under JAMS Rules to decide claims alleging delays in completion of a $110,000,000 power plant project for conversion from coal to natural gas.
+Tribunal Chair and Arbitrator appointed by the parties under JAMS Rules to decide claims alleging delays in completion of a $110,000,000 project for conversion of a power plant from coal to natural gas.

 • Commercial Building, Bahamas.
 Tribunal Chair and Arbitrator appointed by international parties under UNCITRAL Rules to decide claims arising out of the construction of a large commercial building.